 Can you change a person’s attitude?
 (Or even your own attitude?)

-Due to the influence of the society, we all develop positive, negative, and neutral attitudes towards many things.
+Due to the influence of society, we all develop positive, negative, and neutral attitudes towards many things.
 (Eg: I hate XYZ religion).
-If our negative or neutral attitude is undesirable in a modern society, it should be changed to a positive attitude.
+If our negative or neutral attitude is undesirable in modern society, it should be changed to a positive attitude.

 There are various techniques for changing a person’s attitude.
 Yes, that’s the beauty of this subject 🙂

 We shall deal with each of them in detail.